Hereditary ATTR Amyloidosis: The Role of Genetic Testing and Recommendations for Genetic Carriers

 Join our email list to stay up to date on the latest Amyloidosis news.

-The presentation is followed by a Q and A section.
+The webinar concluded with a Q and A session.